Summer Wedding Trends for 2021

 The main takeout is that couples are reshaping weddings to be more personal and much more intimate affairs.
 It’s also likely that after all the months of staying indoors, optimising the great outdoors will be high on the agenda for many.

-Gary is a leading professional wedding photographer in Gloucestershire and Aylesbury.
+Gary is a leading professional wedding photographer in Milton Keynes and Aylesbury.